Skip to main content Accessibility information

 Q2 What does the timetable look like?

-Our full-time students are in class for upto three days per week, and need to allow two days for directed study, whilst our part-time students are in class for 2 days per week.
+Our full-time students are in class for up to three days per week, and they also need to allow two days for directed study, whilst our part-time students are in class for two days per week.

 Q3 How big is the class?